testinprod-io/op-erigon/README.md

 You can download the latest chain data of Optimism Goerli Testnet from [https://op-erigon-backup.goerli.testinprod.io](https://backup.goerli.op-erigon.testinprod.io).

+### `--externalcl`
+**[Deprecated]**
+An Optimism node needs a consensus client(op-node) and an execution client. op-erigon is intended to have an external consensus client though Erigon has its own consensus client.

+This option specifies that Erigon will have an external consensus client.
+This is **required up to version `v2.39.0-0.1.1`**.
+In subsequent versions, this behavior has been made the default, and **using the flag will result in an error**.

 ### `--authrpc.addr`, `--authrpc.port`, `--authrpc.jwtsecret`
 **[Required]**
-An Optimism node needs a consensus client(op-node) and an execution client. op-erigon is intended to have an external consensus client though Erigon has its own consensus client.

-`--authrpc.addr`, `--authrpc.port`, and `--authrpc.jwtsecret` options specify engine API connection info for the consensus client.
+Authenticated RPC configs that specify engine API connection info for the consensus client.

 ### `--rollup.sequencerhttp`
 **[New flag / Optional]**